The details of Summer courses at The Bridge can be found on this pdf

 Got a story to tell?
 Keen to be a writer?
 Then this could be your big chance

-Creative writing tutor John Dean is taking bookings for the Summer 2017 term of his popular courses at the Friends’ Meeting House in Skinnergate, Darlington.
+Creative writing tutor John Dean is taking bookings for the Autumn 2017 term of his popular courses at the Friends’ Meeting House in Skinnergate, Darlington.

 The adult learning courses deal with all aspects of creative writing, focusing primarily on prose, including short stories, novels and other forms of writing as well as occasional forays into the world of stage, theatre and radio.